Vegan Thanksgiving Recipes

 It’s simple: Design a well-rounded vegan Thanksgiving menu that is filled with surprising and satisfying vegetable-based dishes and vegan twists on traditional favorites.

 At first, for vegans, it may seem overwhelming to plan a Thanksgiving holiday meal, which usually focuses on turkey and the trimmings.
 But the variety and number of dishes presented at the vegan Thanksgiving table actually creates the perfect opportunity to show guests how easy and delicious vegan cooking can be. more→

-Vegetarian, vegan, omnivore — whatever the dietary preferences of your crowd at the Thanksgiving table, everyone can enjoy these delicious vegetable side dish.
+Vegetarian, vegan, omnivore — whatever the dietary preferences of your crowd at the holiday table, everyone can enjoy these delicious vegan Thanksgiving side dishes.
 Most are (or can be made) gluten-free, too!
-We’ve got the traditional fall veggies covered here — choose two or three for your menu and enjoy!
-Vegan Green Bean Casserole is a winter holiday favorite.
+We’ve got the traditional fall veggies covered here — choose two or three for your menu.
+And don’t miss our full array of vegan Thanksgiving recipes.
+Let’s start here with Vegan Green Bean Casserole (shown at top), a winter holiday favorite.
 The original, vintage version uses canned cream of mushroom and (gasp!) canned fried onions; this one gets its creaminess from pureed white beans or silken tofu. more→

 It can sometimes be tough to be vegan around the holidays.
 You have to content yourself with side dishes while your family eats turkey and asks you the same annoying questions about your diet.

 But luckily, your holiday meal doesn’t just have to be about hunger and interrogation.
 Bringing some of these vegetarian entrees for Thanksgiving, or vegan side dishes to any holiday meal is a great way to both feed yourself and give your relatives a taste of the vegetarian lifestyle. more→